-But overall we have a huge plans to make this application better!
+But overall we have huge plans to make this application better!

 - Prepare version 1.0 - it should be useful for everyday use.

-- Kickstarter campagin - customers want to see the complete product - so why not?
+- Kickstarter campaign - customers want to see the complete product - so why not?

 - Publish source code - necessary to make sure the project will live it’s long life.

-This is an experimental project - main goal is to test State Of The Art philosophy on practice.
+This is an experimental project.
+The main goal is to test State of the Art philosophy in practice.